mama-sucker/Virtual-Machine-Manager/README.md

 # VM Lab

+Still need to update the README for v2.0 lots of changes added for Plasma X11 support and more app configuration

 > **Made for Pop!_OS Linux with the COSMIC desktop environment**

 A PyQt6 desktop application for launching disposable virtual machines on top of **libvirt** with a single click.